 The majority of clinical trials published since the ESCOP monograph suggested that garlic did not produce any statistically significant reduction in total cholesterol and triglycerides.
 More importantly, results on LDL cholesterol are inconclusive.
-Therefore, considering the conflicting results of clinical trials, the lake of data regarding the long term maintaining effet, no well established use could be granted in hypercholesteroleamia (primary and mixed).
+Therefore, considering the conflicting results of clinical trials, the lack of data regarding the long term maintaining effect, no well-established use could be granted in hypercholesterolemia (primary and mixed).

-Conclusion on the garlic effect on antilipidemic effects:
+Conclusion on the antilipaemic effects of garlic preparations: